DuckDB Spatial Architecture & Fundamentals

 Coordinate Reference Systems & Geodetic Precision

 DuckDB Spatial relies on the PROJ library for coordinate transformations.
-Geometries are stored without implicit CRS metadata; spatial operations assume a common reference frame or require explicit transformation.
-The CRS Mapping & Transformations architecture outlines how EPSG codes are resolved, cached, and applied during ST_Transform execution.
+Geometries are stored without inline CRS metadata; spatial operations assume a common reference frame or require explicit transformation.
+The CRS Mapping & Transformations architecture outlines how EPSG codes are resolved and applied during ST_Transform execution.

-Precision drift occurs when mixing planar and geodetic calculations, or when chaining multiple transformations without re-projection validation.
-DuckDB geometries are stored without an inline SRID, so track each layer’s CRS explicitly and apply ST_Transform(geom, source_crs, target_crs) to a common frame before joins:
+Precision drift occurs when mixing planar and geodetic calculations, or when joining layers without reprojection.
+DuckDB geometries carry no inline SRID, so track each layer’s CRS explicitly and apply ST_Transform(geom, source_crs, target_crs) to a common frame before joins:

 -- Enforce consistent CRS before spatial join